rackerlabs/technical-blog/_posts/2015-06-09-goodbye-xml.md

 so that instead of sending XML, they'll send JSON request bodies.
 The correct format for JSON requests can be found in the [Compute API documentation](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/ch_preface.html).
-Be sure that your scripts specify "Content-type: application/json" in the request header.
+Be sure that your scripts specify `Content-type: application/json` in the request header.

 You'll also need to change your scripts to parse JSON responses.
 Again, the response format you can expect can be found in the [Compute API documentation](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/ch_preface.html).
-Make sure that your request either contains no "Accept" header, or that it explicitly specifies "Accept: application/json" in the request header.
+Make sure that your request either contains no `Accept" header`, or that it explicitly specifies `Accept: application/json` in the request header.

-How easy a transition this will be depends upon what scripting language you are using.
-Some languages (Python, for example) handle JSON serialization/deserialization much more easily than others.
-If you need to do a major rewrite of your scripts, we strongly recommend considering using an SDK instead of a "raw" language ... it will make upgrades much easier on you.
+How easy a transition this is depends upon what scripting language you are using.
+Some languages (Python, for example) handle JSON serialization and deserialization much more easily than others.
+If you need to do a major rewrite of your scripts, we strongly recommend considering using an SDK instead of a *raw* language ... it makes upgrades much easier on you.

 ### Could I be using XML without knowing it?